Refuge Bay & America Bay: Calm Hawkesbury favourites

 Why people love America Bay

-• A peaceful, enclosed atmosphere
+• its peaceful, enclosed atmosphere

-• Excellent shelter from wind
+• strong shelter from wind

 Swimming, relaxing and doing very little